« Blog

 When we set up AboveBoard Insurance Services (AboveBoard Financial's independent life and disability insurance brokerage agency), I asked myself, "how do we build an ethical insurance brokerage agency that places clients' interests first and achieves the best outcomes for clients?"

-We considered fee-based and low-load insurance models, and determined that those were not good paths - at least not at this time, given market maturity - for a few reasons:
+We considered fee-based and low-load insurance models, and determined that those were not good paths for a few reasons:

-- Fuzzy math - you have to be careful about a popular "shell game" in financial services: moving things around a bit and claiming it's something new and better.
-Charging someone "only" 75% for...3 times as long is different, but not better; it's actually worse.
+• Fuzzy math - you have to be careful about a popular "shell game" in financial services: moving things around a bit and claiming it's something new and better.
+Charging someone "only" 75% instead of 100% but for...3 times as many years is different, but not better; it's actually worse.

 The life insurance industry is very old - it's one of the few sectors where it's common to see companies that are largely intact after more than 100 years.
 Things have been done a certain way for a long time.
 The life insurance industry is also quite good at doing a lot of things, such as pricing and managing risk.
 The products, when used appropriately, can be very useful and genuinely help people.